Animal Science, B.S.

 All incoming Schreyer Honors College first-year students at University Park will take ENGL 137H/CAS 137H in the fall semester and ENGL 138T/CAS 138T in the spring semester.
 These courses carry the GWS designation and satisfy a portion of that General Education requirement.
 If the student’s program prescribes GWS these courses will replace both ENGL 15/ENGL 30H and CAS 100A/CAS 100B/CAS 100C.
 Each course is 3 credits.

-Business AND ANIMAL Management Option: Animal Science, B.S. at Commonwealth Campuses
+Animal Science, B.S. with Industry and General Animal Interest at Commonwealth Campuses

 The course series listed below provides only one of the many possible ways to move through this curriculum.
 The University may make changes in policies, procedures, educational offerings, and requirements at any time.
 This plan should be used in conjunction with your degree audit (accessible in LionPATH as either an Academic Requirements or What If report).
 Please consult with a Penn State academic adviser on a regular basis to develop and refine an academic plan that is appropriate for you.